 4. Caribbean Breeze

 A real taste of carnival.
-A few of these and you’ll be trying to set a new limbo dancing record.
+A few of these and you’ll be trying to set a new limbo record.
 Cheers!

-- 2 part coconut flavoured rum
+- 2 parts coconut flavoured rum

-- 2 part homemade grenadine*
+- 2 parts grenadine

 - 1 part Grand Marnier

-- 1 part fresh squeezed lime juice
+- 1 part fresh-squeezed lime juice

 - 1 part Jamaican ginger beer